Australian Guide to Legal Citation: AGLC3

 The third edition ("AGLC3") in 2010 added 14 chapters and divided the whole into 6 parts.
 The lists of information in AGLC2 were replaced with tables and all the AGLC2 examples were replaced with new examples and further examples given.
 The international legal materials (Part IV) were greatly expanded and the foreign jurisdictions (Part V) covered now include China, Hong Kong, France, Germany, Malaysia, Singapore, and South Africa.
 Some rules were changed: for example, citations of books now require publisher information.

 AGLC3 is over 300 pages but "much of its length is due to the clear format and useful examples".

 AGLC4

 The fourth edition ("AGLC4") was released in November 2018, combining secondary source rules into a single chapter on 'General Rules for Citing Secondary Sources'; it allows for cross referencing, and more kinds of materials have rules added, including intellectual property materials, podcasts, online secondary material, forthcoming journal articles, television episodes, social media posts, and journals that don't use a volume format.

+AGLC5

+In 2023, the Melbourne University Law Review and Melbourne Journal of International Law established a committee to prepare the fifth edition ("AGLC5"), having sought submissions from professional, academic, and public stakeholders in respect of the following identified areas of improvement: